Treatment-aware Diffusion Probabilistic Model for Longitudinal MRI Generation and Diffuse Glioma Growth Prediction: Experiments

 \subsection{Dataset and Metric}

-A total of 127 MRI exams were used for this study.
+\textbf{Local data:} A total of 225 MRI exams~\cite{sailor} were used for this study.
 There were 23 patients with diffuse high-grade glioma, confirmed by histology, and these patients received treatment at our institution~\cite{sailor2020}.
 Patients received standard treatment, including surgery, fractionated radiotherapy (approximately four weeks after surgery) with concomitant and/or adjuvant chemotherapy (CRT) with temozolomide (TMZ)~\cite{fuster2022}.
 There were between 3 and 19 (mean 10) longitudinal MRI scans acquired, consisting of multi-parametric types (used in this study): pre-contrast T1-weighted, post-contrast T1-weighted (T1c), and T2 fluid-attenuated inversion recovery (Flair).
 Scans were skull-stripped, registered to a common space defined by the T1, and resampled to isotropic $1$ mm resolution.
 For intensity normalization, we utilized z-score normalization on a per-channel basis (channel means image type, i.e., T1, T1c, Flair, etc).
 Ground truth segmentations of edema and enhancing tumors were created by experienced neuroradiologists.
-Figure~\ref{sailor} shows an example of longitudinal glioma evolution with respect to post-operation treatments and days.
 The dataset was manually divided into two parts, a training/validation set, and a test set.
 The training set included 18 patients and 177 longitudinal scans, while the test set consisted of 5 representative patients from a wide range of age groups (32-65) with a total of 48 longitudinal scans.

+\textbf{External data:} We collected data from 37 additional high-grade glioma patients (18 men, 19 women), totaling 132 MRI exams from the publicly available LUMIERE dataset~\cite{suter2022lumiere}, for further evaluation.
+All patients underwent surgical resection and temozolomide-based chemo-radiation at Inselspital, the University Hospital of Bern, Switzerland.
+The mean age at the time of the first resection was 58 years, ranging from 39 to 72 years, with survival times ranging from 224 to 1309 days (mean: 686 days).
+However, this dataset didn't provide expertly or manually annotated tumor masks.